 What do we want to build?

-- When all phases are complete, we plan to have new habitats and treatment areas for 60-70 elephants, with continuous access to the Elephant Hospital, the Yamuna River, forest land, and open space that allows our elephant residents to thrive.
+- When all phases are complete, we will more than quadruple the current size of the existing Elephant Hospital.
+The new north section will include habitats and treatment areas for 60-70 elephants, with continuous access to the Elephant Hospital, the Yamuna River, forest land, and open space that allows our elephant residents to thrive.

-- An education and training center to increase public awareness and action to help the plight of endangered Asian elephants.
+- An education and training centre to increase public awareness and action to help the plight of endangered Asian elephants.

 - Veterinary training and research programs.

-- Sustainability to run on solar power, water and sewage recycling, organic food to sustain staff and elephants.
+- Sustainability to run on solar power, water and sewage recycling, organic food for both staff and elephants.

 - Dedicated super-strong areas for bull elephants in musth.